 Specifically, there are network areas which can become capacity constrained based on the new connection demand or security of supply requirements.
 To manage the new load demand, the existing network needs to be strengthened with a larger capacity infrastructure.
-The customer making the new connection will be required to pay an appropriate proportion of the capacity reinforcement works.

-we will charge the headworks fee on the "Standard", "Medium" and "Complex" pricing band customers where existing network capacity becomes constrained from a new connection.
-The headworks fee is included in the NPV model of the "Complex" pricing band.
+we may charge the headwork costs on the "Standard", "Medium" and "Complex" pricing band customers where existing network capacity becomes constrained from a new connection.
+If applicable, the headworks costs is included in the NPV model of the "Complex" pricing band.